dieegogutierrez/Data-Engineering-Capstone-Project/README.md

 2. Perform transformations and create a Parquet file.
 3. Export the Parquet file to Google Cloud Storage.
 4. Create an external table in BigQuery using the Parquet file from the Google Cloud Storage bucket.
+5. Install all dbt packages with dbt deps.
-5. Seed the customer_rates file into the DBT project.
+6. Seed the customer_rates file into the DBT project.
-6. Create all DBT models.
+7. Create all DBT models.
     - Create staging models for both files, with additional columns such as tripid and trip_type for trip_data.
     - Create core model by joining both staging models and calculating revenue according to customer rules.